xchjason/CovidPopulationModel/README.md

   - Start date of Test days
   - Name of the state of interest
   - Abbreviate of the state of interest
   - Priors(transition probability distribution of beliefs before evidence) in alpha and beta values (alpha and beta are the two parameters that determine the shape of Beta Distributions below).
+In beta distribution, the mode transition probability (peak of the distribution) is equal to (alpha-1)/(alpha+beta-2) for alpha, beta >1.
 We have transition priors for 3 stages below:
     1. M: infected -> symptoms
     2. X: symptoms -> severe
     3. G: severe -> death